DeutscheSoft/AES70.js/README.md

 ## Requirements

-This library uses some ECMAScript 6 features.
-It is supposed to work in modern versions of chrome, firefox and safari.
-It should work in Microsoft Edge.
+This library is written in JavsScript and uses ECMAScript 6 features.
-This code will not work in IE11 or old versions of other browsers.
+It will work natively in modern browsers which support ECMAScript 6 modules.
+This repository contains build targets to transpile this module to ECMAScript 5 or for use with NodeJS.

 ## License

-This implementation is released under the GNU General Public License version 2.
+This software is released under the GNU General Public License version 2.